qezz/interview-tasks/README.md

 - [FizzBuzz](fizzbuzz) - Several (stupid?) ways to write fizzbuzz
 - [Price Match](price_match) - The task is to write a function that validates the output of a black-box algirithm
+- [Brackets](brackets) - Validate that a sequence is a valid brackets set.
+Extended version.